Stop trying to keep me bottled and speechless...

 After the first two (2) years of working for the first residential home builder that hired me, I realized that I wanted more meaning in my career and it was not just to sit behind a typewriter and only do what I was hired to do.
 I felt if I understood things better, I would be able to bring much more to the table.

-Opening up and leaping with Faith
+Opening up and taking a leap of Faith

-The superintendent came out of his trailer to go home when he realized my car was still parked in front of his trailer and he came looking for me.
+The superintendent came out to go home when he realized my car was still parked in front of his trailer and he came looking for me.
 He saw me with the plans opened to the first page and blood-shot eyes.
 He took another deep breath and this time with empathy he said, "I am going to show you only one (1) thing and that is all, you are on your own from there" I took it, I was willing to take any lesson.
 He showed me the concrete stage and the importance of the Title 24 notes when it came to concrete.
 I went home happy because I learned something and was grateful that even though I was a thorn in this man's side today, he was still willing to give me the time of day to show me a little something from his experience.

 Sink or Swim